PineInaCone/JSChallenge/README.md

 # JSChallenge
 30 day challenge 04/23 ~ 05/23!
 Creating a functioning Script using JSMacros everyday.

+[Anticheat Compatibility]

+No, none of my scripts will be comptabile/undetectable through anticheat.
+Please refrain from using them for any unauthorized purposes!

 [Target Topics/MC Concepts]

 1. Interaction Manager